joaoreynolds/custom-react-app/Readme.md

 ### Pre-Commit Hook

-This app has a precommit hook which was installed automatically with the npm module `pre-commit`.
+This app has a pre-commit hook which was installed automatically with the npm module `pre-commit`.
 You can configure what scripts are executed in the `pre-commit` property in `package.json`.
 Out of the box this will lint and run tests.